rumekk/rumekk/README.md

 ###

-<h2 align="left">I code mainly with python but technologies such as SQLite, HTML and CSS are not unfamiliar for me.</h2>
+<h2 align="left">I code mainly with python but technologies such as SQLite, HTML and CSS are not unfamiliar to me.</h2>

 ###